 - Business etiquette dinner with Notre Dame alumnae

 - Mock interviews with professional alums working in human relations

-- Trip to Macy's with a personal shopper
+- Trip to a local department with a personal shopper

 - Networking and graduation reception